<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 What Landlords and Tenants Should Know Before the Eviction Notice

-Nothing causes stress, worry, and panic like the thought of a pending eviction process.
-Not only do tenants suffer from these negative emotions, but landlords also hope to avoid any type of conflict that would lead to a removal of renters.
+The thought of a pending eviction process causes stress, worry, and even panic.
+Not only do tenants suffer from these negative emotions, but landlords also hope to avoid any type of conflict that could lead to the removal of renters.

 Eviction is one of the most common issues landlords face.
-Whether done incorrectly or correctly, the eviction process is fraught with loss of money and time as well as emotional damage.
+Whether done incorrectly or correctly, the eviction process is fraught with financial loss and time wasted, along with the emotional distress.

-The eviction process lasted three months and racked up more than $5,000 in legal fees.
-In this particular county, the legal procedures included a sheriff’s presence for the move out, which was humiliating for all involved.
+The termination of lease process lasted three months and racked up more than $5,000 in legal fees.
+In this particular county, the legal procedures included a sheriff’s presence for the move-out, which was humiliating for all involved.
 This all occurred after more than six months of renters living in the property for free.

 State Laws Dictate Eviction Procedures

-Landlord/Tenant laws vary from state to state, thus making any type of legal activity challenging to navigate alone.
+Landlord/tenant laws vary from state to state, thus making any type of legal activity challenging to navigate alone.
 It's highly recommended by professionals representing both tenants and landlords that landlords seek legal advice before pursuing any eviction procedure.
-Luckily, military affiliated homeowners and renters have access to Judge Advocate General Services across the country.

 The best way to try to avoid any potential eviction issues as either a renter or landlord is to know basic (if not detailed) laws for the property’s location and what lawful reasoning is necessary for removal.